 Who Was Ida B. Wells?

-Ida Bell Wells, better known as Ida B. Wells, was an African American journalist, abolitionist and feminist who led an anti-lynching crusade in the United States in the 1890s.
+Ida B. Wells was an African American journalist, abolitionist and feminist who led an anti-lynching crusade in the United States in the 1890s.
 She went on to found and become integral in groups striving for African American justice.

 Early Life, Family and Education

 Born a slave in Holly Springs, Mississippi, on July 16, 1862, Wells was the oldest daughter of James and Lizzie Wells.
 The Wells family, as well as the rest of the slaves of the Confederate states, were decreed free by the Union thanks to the Emancipation Proclamation about six months after Ida's birth.

 Living in Mississippi as African Americans, they faced racial prejudices and were restricted by discriminatory rules and practices.

 Wells' parents were active in the Republican Party during Reconstruction.
 Her father, James, was involved with the Freedman’s Aid Society and helped start Shaw University, a school for the newly freed slaves (now Rust College), and served on the first board of trustees.

 It was at Shaw University that Wells received her early schooling.
 However, at the age of 16, she had to drop out when tragedy struck her family.
 Both of her parents and one of her siblings died in a yellow fever outbreak, leaving Wells to care for her other siblings.
 Ever resourceful, she convinced a nearby country school administrator that she was 18, and landed a job as a teacher.